Spring 2021 FAQ

 If a student has an ongoing schedule conflict please contact the Assistant Director of Business Services, Trish Gipson at firstname.lastname@example.org or call (207) 725-3912.

-5. Will SuperSnacks be available?
+5. Are SuperSnacks available?

 SuperSnacks will not be available in the spring.
 Light snacks will be available each night at dinner for takeout.

-7. How will meals be served?
+7. How are meals being served?

 8. May I make more than one trip through the food service line at a meal?

-9. What will the menus offer?
+9. What do the menus offer?

 10. What if I have a special diet or allergy?

-The menu selections available daily will meet the requirements of common restrictions for food allergies and intolerances.
+The menu selections available daily meet the requirements of common restrictions for food allergies and intolerances.
 Food items are labeled at the service lines using special diet terms.
-A selection of special dietary items will be available as well.
+A selection of special dietary items is available as well.
 A trained chef is available at each meal to help students make safe choices.
 If you have a medical condition or concern that requires additional accommodations, please contact our Registered Dietitian, Susanne D’Angelo-Cooley, MS, RDN, LD, CDE at email@example.com or call (207) 725-3542 to make an appointment.
 Additional information is available here.